-Man allegedly tries to sell stolen BMW on Craigslist – to Tennessee cop
+Man allegedly tries to sell stolen BMW on Craigslist — to Tennessee officer

 On Monday, the Tennessee Highway Patrol made contact with a man, believing the car to be potentially stolen as it was being sold on Craigslist.

-During a meet on Poplar Avenue, authorities noted the VIN number appeared to be fake and took Marqueze Blackwell into custody.
-A separate VIN number under the seat revealed the car was in fact stolen in Orlando, Florida back in March.
+During a meeting, authorities noted the VIN number appeared to be fake and took Marqueze Blackwell into custody.

+A separate VIN number under the seat revealed the car was in fact stolen in Orlando, Florida in March.

 Blackwell was charged with theft of property and the altering of a motor vehicle serial number.AlertMe